-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN ELECTION OF ALL DIRECTOR NOMINEES AND "FOR" PROPOSALS 2 F VELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHO WN HERE X

-Election of ten directors to hold office until the 2022 annual meeting until their successors are duly elected and qualified: NOMINEES: Robert Selander of stockholders and
+1 Election of eleven directors to hold office until the 2023 annual meeti and until their successors are duly elected and qualified: ng of stockholders

+NOMINEES: FOR AGAINST ABSTAIN

+Robert Selander

 Jon Kessler

 Stephen Neeleman, M.D.

 Frank Corvino

 Adrian Dillon

 Evelyn Dilsaver

 Debra McCowan

+Rajesh Natarajan

 Stuart Parker

 lan Sacks

 Gayle Wellborn

-To ratify the appointment of PricewaterhouseCoopers LLP as ou independent registered public accounting firm for our fiscal year ending January 31, 2022.
+2 To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending January 31, 2023.

-To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.
-To approve, on a non-binding, advisory basis, the fiscal 202 compensation paid to our named executive officers.
-1
+To change the address on your account, please check the box at right and ndicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via his method.
+To approve, on a non-binding, advisory basis, the fiscal 2022 compensation paid to our named executive officers.

-Signature of Stockholder Date: Signature of Stockholder

-Note: Please sign exactly as your name or names appear on this proxy card.
-When shares are held full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized joinny, each noider should sign.
-When signing as executor, administrator, attorney, trustee or gu ed officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by a uthorized person.